-For years, the Federal Reserve has been praised for United States economic “RECOVERY.”
+The Federal Reserve was praised for U.S. economic RECOVERY.
 However, the central bank merely “papered over” the crisis — with unprecedented money printing and zero percent [0%] interest rates.
-The results of the insane “CURE” for the debt-crisis are textbook:
+The results of this insane CURE for the debt-crisis are textbook:

 • Public debt is growing.